MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper.md

 ## Collections

 You can collect sites, text and images on the web and organize the content with Collections in Microsoft Edge.
 All collections data is stored locally on the device and organized per Microsoft Edge profile.
-If you have sync turned on for Collections, your collections created will be available across all signed in and syncing versions of Microsoft Edge.
+If you have sync turned on for Collections, your collections created, including any notes or comments, will be available across all signed in and syncing versions of Microsoft Edge.

 Every 24 hours Microsoft Edge downloads a list of supported sites for which special entity extraction templates exists.
 The templates are specific to each website.
 When you create a new item in your collection, Microsoft Edge will check to see if the site you are creating the new collection item from is on the list of supported sites.
 If the site is on the list, Microsoft Edge will ping the entity extraction service for the specific sites template.
 No user identifiers are associated with this request to the service.
 This template attempts to identify the name, price, ratings, primary image, and other data about the item being collected.
 If the site from which you are creating a new collection item is not on the supported list site, Microsoft Edge will not download a template.
 The templates enable all collection items to be created locally on the device.
 No data about the collection items are sent to the service to create the collection.

 The templates stored on the device can be deleted by clearing the cache data under **Clear browsing data** in **edge://settings/privacy**.

-This data is never used for targeting or suggesting content.
 Collections is not available when using InPrivate browsing or Guest mode.

 ## Crashes